Discover Your Career Through AGNR

 Graduation Outcome Data

 Each year, the University Career Center surveys recent graduates to obtain and share first destination outcome data.
-The College of Agriculture and Natural Resources has a placement rate of 95%.
+The College of Agriculture and Natural Resources has a placement rate of 91%.
 The survey captures career-related outcomes, as well as data on participation in co-curricular activities during graduates’ tenure at the University of Maryland.
-View the 2019 Graduation Survey data specifically for AGNR.
-The full 2019 Graduation Survey report is located is also available via the University Career Center website.
+The full 2022 Graduation Survey report is a helpful resource to see where UMD graduates, and specifically AGNR grads, are working, going to graduate school, and includes salary data.

 Reviewing salary data enable students to have an good understanding of salary and industry trends within the agriculture and natural resources sectors.